CharlesSchimmel/md-graph/README.md

     - [x] As backward-linked
     - [x] As both/either
     - [ ] Include tags in output
+- [ ] Populate and query against a database
+    - Populate on query
+    - Watch with inotify
 - [ ] Ignore
     - from a list
     - from another subgraph